microsoft/durabletask-netherite/docs/hello-sample.md

 - the `package.json` file containing the metadata of the project and the dependencies
 - the `tsconfig.json` file containing the compiler options for TypeScript

-Additionally, the folder contains PowerShell scripts (files ending in `*.ps1`) that make it easy to run amd deploy the Function using automated CLI commands.
+Additionally, the folder contains PowerShell scripts (files ending in `*.ps1`) that make it easy to run and deploy the Function using automated CLI commands.
 These scripts are optional.
 You can perform all the steps in these scripts manually, using the Azure CLI or the Azure Portal.

 To build, open a command shell in that directory and type